v2sCollections/City-of-Dreams/README.md

 - V can now turn on interior lights.
 - V can change the brightness and distance of vehicle headlights.
 - V can change the colours of the neon lights on all motorbikes.
+- V can now honk vehicle horn while on the pavement to make the pedestrians dodge out of the way, or honk when off the pavement to make them run or walk away.
 - Displays in-world holographic arrows for quest/point of interest navigation, mirroring the dots in the minimap.
 - **I**t will now cost Eddies to summon your vehicle.
 - It will cost you more eddies to repair destroyed vehicles when summoning them.